 In other words, we are to read and understand the Bible in a plain or straightforward manner.
 This is usually what people mean when they say “literal interpretation of the Bible” (this phrase is common among those not well-versed in “hermeneutics”).
 We try to use the term “plainly” so we don’t confuse people.

 Reading the Bible “plainly” means understanding that literal history is literal history, metaphors are metaphors, poetry is poetry, etc. The Bible is written in many different literary styles and should be read accordingly.

 Reading the Bible plainly/straightforwardly (taking into account literary style, context, authorship, etc.) is the basis for what is called the historical-grammatical method of interpretation which has been used by theologians since the church fathers.
 This method helps to eliminate improper interpretations of the Bible.

 We can get the literal truth conveyed by the figurative language as if it were expressed in literal language without the use of figures.
 (We maintain that there are no figures of speech of anything that is not real.)
 The Bible is an inspired revelation from ONE God.

 Christ and His disciples prove this method of interpretation.
 In about 400 quotations from the Old Testament in the New Testament, the phrase “It is written” is held as all that is necessary to prove the sense of God’s message.
-God could not be honest and seek to hide from man the very things He will judge him by in the end.
+God could not be honest and seek to hide from people the very things He will judge—serve justice for—them by in the end.

 This is not to say that one cannot get lessons and illustrations from historical passages and make applications in sermons, but that is different from the interpretation.